2001 Show

 2004 Show

 Very windy but dry and mostly sunny.
-Pretty much the same ingredients as previous years but a sheep display was introduced this year with a New Zealander doing an entertaining spiel.
-Little kids ran for it when he said that the sheep sometimes escape into the crowd.
-Thurlstone Brass Band did a rollicking good performance and a few green-wellied hunt supporters protested about the fox hunting ban.
+Pretty much the same ingredients as previous years but a sheep display was introduced this year with a New Zealander doing his entertaining spiel.
+Little kids ran for it when he said that sheep sometimes escape into the crowd.
+Thurlstone Brass Band gave a rollickingly good performance.
+Also - a protest - when a few green-wellied hunt supporters wielding placards showed their distaste for the government's fox hunting ban.

 2005 Show